candyccyn/Embedded_Assignment1_Thread/README.md

 ###### - Question 3: Queue

 ##  The second assignment: Connected various sensors, and maker drive with RPi PiPico
+##### There are touch sensor, liquid level sensor, and PIR sensor.

+## The third assignment: Connected with the ultrasonic sensor and the DS18X20 with the RPi PiPico

 ## Coded by
 ###### Chayanuch Likitpanjamanon 61090004